miyazakid/google-fonts-tier-2/README.md

 ![App Screenshot](/src/assets/Screenshot2019-11-01.png)

-This project is to help the Chingu facilitators understand the ability of the developers joining the next Voyage 13.
-They can then create balanced remote teams of developers for the 8 week project.
+I completed this project to give the [Chingu](https://www.chingu.io) facilitators an understanding of my abilities as a developer who is about to join the next Chingu Voyage 13.
+Ultimately it will help them to create balanced, remote teams of developers for our upcoming 8 week project.

+**You can view my project here: [Chingu Voyage 13: Pre-Work Project](https://miyazakid.github.io/)**

 ## The App